inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/rtdd.md

 ## Activities

 [](https://wecount.inclusivedesign.ca/rddn)This and other IDRC projects include community co-researchers.
-You can participate in this project by joining our community on Canvas or sign up to our mailing list to get IDRC news and hear about upcoming co-research activities.
+You can participate in this project by [joining our RtDD community on Canvas ](https://canvas.instructure.com/enroll/94XY87)or sign up to our mailing list to get IDRC news and hear about upcoming co-research activities.

 [Sign up to learn about co-researcher opportunities](https://forms.office.com/r/g4bgbHifqc)